Topological phase transitions between bosonic and fermionic quantum Hall states near even-denominator filling factors: Properties of intermediate phases

-We use the decomposition into prime anyon models \cite{wang2020abelian}.
+Specifically, we show that the bosonic phase with ground state degeneracy 3 can not have $\kappa_{\mathrm{xy}}=4$.
+We denote the absolute value of the determinant as $\abs{K}$ in what follows.
 Since the determinant of the $K$-matrix is multiplicative, the prime decomposition of the state with $\abs{K}=3$ has to have one component with $\abs{K}=3$ and some number of components with $\abs{K}=1$.
 The latter cannot change $\kappa_{\mathrm{xy}} \mod 8$ and thus can be ignored.

 The only prime anyonic models with $\abs{K}=3$ are $A_3$ or $B_3$, with $K$-matrices being Cartan matrix of $E_6$ ($\kappa_{\mathrm{xy}}=6$) and $K_{B_3}= $ ($\kappa_{\mathrm{xy}}=2$), correspondingly.
 As a result, $\abs{K}\neq 3$ for $\kappa_{\mathrm{xy}}=4$.